Uberspace/lab/source/guide_bitwarden.rst

  SIGNUPS_DOMAINS_WHITELIST=example.com # single domain
  SIGNUPS_DOMAINS_WHITELIST=example.com,example.net,example.org # multiple domains

 .. warning ::  be careful using this feature. `At the moment`_ the emails are currently not checked, meaning that anyone could still register, by providing a fake email address that has the proper domain.
 So at the moment this is more security by obscurity.
-This seems to be fixedd in an upcoming release, so make sure to check the feed_ regularly to stay informed about the newest version.
+This seems to be fixed in an upcoming release, so make sure to check the feed_ regularly to stay informed about the newest version.

 Disable password hint display
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^